preservation priorities

 Old First Methodist Church Building

 After housing FUMC for 50 years, the building was converted to an opera house, back to a church, to an auto dealership, and to a lighting store.
-Now in private ownership, the building is for sale.
-Cobb Landmarks will promote the building's history and encourage any subsequent owner to preserve it as a landmark of early Marietta.
+The building was for sale and sat empty for many years.
+Cobb Landmarks promoted the building's history and encouraged the new owner to preserve original features when possible.

 NEWSLETTER